 When the battery voltage drops below approximately 57 volts, the battery is down to the final 10 to 15% of its capacity.
 At this voltage, the motor controller will limit the scooter's power to roughly 300 watts, which is about 40 lbs of thrust.
 At this point you should be headed back to the shore or boat.
-On the Genesis 2.1 you will have 15-20 minutes of run time at that power and 30-40 minutes on the 1200.
-By decreasing you speed on either DPV, you can increase the runtime to get you back to the shore or boat.
-It should also be noted that most divers do not use more than 40 lbs of thrust in regular operation, and you may never notice the reduction in power if you are already operating below the reduced power level.
+On the Genesis 3.1 you will have 10-20 minutes of run time at that power and 20-40 minutes on the 3.2.
+By decreasing your speed on either DPV, you can increase the runtime to get you back to the shore or boat.
+It should also be noted that most divers do not use more than

+40 lbs of thrust in regular operation, and you may never notice the reduction in power if you are already operating below the reduced power level.
 With proper dive planning, you should never be operating in the last 10% of the battery capacity.